Let’s not beat around the bush, shall we? Getting an email telling you that the price of something is increasing is never fun.

 And then she goes into detail about why she no longer offers discounts.

-2. Say the actual words
+2. Say the actual words ‘my price is increasing’

 We’ve seen companies use the words ‘price adjustment’ or ‘changes to our pricing’.
 Don’t do this.
 Don’t use fluffy language that tiptoes around the topic.

 Nope.
 Own the message.
 State clearly, ‘We are raising our prices for x.
 And here’s why.’
 This brings clarity to your customers who will appreciate your honesty and transparency.
+One sure-fire way to lose customers is to use confusing messaging when communicating your price increase.

 An example of a confusing price increase message